 How To Build A Brand

-Boz Scaggs’ Memphis is coming through the Bose noise-cancelling headphones and a selection of almost as many movies as I can find on are just a finger’s reach away.
+Boz Scaggs’ Memphis is coming through the Bose noise-cancelling headphones and a selection of almost as many movies as I can find on Netflix are just a finger’s reach away.
 Since we left Miami I’ve already sent emails, chatted with my wife and kids on iMessage (apparently we might get a new dog named Cheyenne – that’s her on the left), charged my phone, downloaded Kendrick Lamar’s new release Untitled Unmastered (Don’t worry, I’m not that hip.
 My son Danny recommended I listen to it).
 I paid my Citicard bill, uploaded some images to my office, and went on Twitter to turn people on to Chris Boeskool’s brilliant article on the Huffington Post, When You’re Accustomed to Privilege, Equality Feels Like Oppression. (kudos to my friend Rick Lawrence who turned me on to it).

 I had salmon carpaccio and a delicious vegetable paneer curry for dinner (in case it hasn’t yet dawned on you yet, good vegetable paneer beats the living crap out of the old granola bar and bag of stale nuts I usually eat on airplanes).
 I even had my choice of an ice cream sundae or cheese plate for dessert.
 Which, I gotta add, is not actually a choice.
 I mean, ice cream with hot fudge, whipped cream, nuts, and strawberries or cheese?
 Clearly I’m not French and I’m must not have a very sophisticated palette but ice cream or cheese?
 Really?
 I think that choice is kinda like deciding between a good back scratch or an anesthesia- colonoscopy, but that’s just me.